VaclavSynacek/RF24SN/README.md

 ### RF24SN on nodejs using node-nrf driver

 Full featured implementation with little dependencies.
-Should run on all platforms where there is nodejs and the [node-nrf](https://github.com/natevw/node-nrf) driver / [pi-spi](https://github.com/natevw/pi-spi) driver runs - currently it has been tested on Raspberry Pi.
+Should run on all platforms where there is nodejs and the [node-nrf](https://github.com/natevw/node-nrf) driver / [pi-spi](https://github.com/natevw/pi-spi) driver - currently it has been tested on Raspberry Pi.

 Usage:
 ```Shell